BitPoet/TextformatterExternalRedirect/README.md

   box to open all external links in a new window
 - Configure the textarea fields to use the External Link Redirector textformatter

-# License
+## License

 This module is released under Mozilla Public Lincense.
-See LICENSE.md for details.
+See LICENSE file for details.